-The TxData signals in the figure at reference point T shall meet the requirements in the Transmitter Characteristics section of the applicable clause.
-The transmitter shall satisfy the jitter requirements defined in the Transmitter Characteristics section of the applicable clause when the signals at reference point T are measured using the signal at reference point R_C as a timing source.
-The signals at R_C are connected through a Golden Clock Multiplier to make these measurements as described in Annex 18.A.4.
+meets the similar requirements as the signal at RC, although this is not required for transmitter and receiver share a common clock source, it is implied that the signal at $T{C}$ the requirements defined for the Reference Clock in the applicable clause.
+Since applicable clause when the signals at reference point T are measured using the signal at reference point $R_C$ as a timing source.
+The signals at $R_C$ are connected through a Golden Clock Multiplier to make these measurements as described in Annex 18.A.4.